27 Jul 2020

 One of the things that has happened throughout the pandemic is that we have seen that we can be effective working from home, without having to be there in person.

 I think that will start to bring opportunities for us to connect with and attract more women who may be still juggling their home and family life, but they will have more of their day accessible if they have not got the commute.
 Because they have more of their day accessible, they can really start to think about returning to work.

 Secondly, going back to the point about borderless and boundaryless, I think it will allow us to access talent again in other parts of the country that we may not have been able to access before.

 Suddenly, we have access to people with great skills in remote areas, we can look to get those people on board to become part of a virtual workforce.

 One of the challenges we need to consider with all of that though is about culture.
-As you create an organization which is more virtual, how do you stay true to the brand and cultural values of that organization?
+As you create an organisation which is more virtual, how do you stay true to the brand and cultural values of that organisation?